 *Domestic students are required to participate in the residencies on Columbia’s campus in New York City.
 International students are welcome to attend the in-person residencies.
 An online version of the residencies is available only for international students who cannot attend in person.
 Due to COVID-19, in-person residencies may be postponed or canceled.

-Asynchronous learning allows flexibility for the student to manage their learning around their busy professional and personal lives.
+Asynchronous instruction allows flexibility for the student to manage their learning around their busy professional and personal lives.
 While there is flexibility, there is still structure.
 The student does not have to “attend” class at a specified time, but they are required to access and satisfy course requirements within a flexible, yet finite, time frame.

 During your course of study, the instructor will provide reading materials, recorded lectures, assignments, and exams for evaluation.
-Methods of asynchronous online learning include self-guided lesson modules, streaming videos, virtual libraries, lecture notes, and exchanges across discussion boards or social media.
+Methods of asynchronous online instruction include self-guided lesson modules, streaming videos, virtual libraries, lecture notes, and exchanges across discussion boards or social media.

 Students are expected to spend as much time as they need to review the course content in preparation for their assignments and projects.
 Coursework must be completed in advance of the assignments and projects, which will be assigned over the course of the semester and for which there will be expected response/completion deadlines.

 Residencies are required* in-person sessions for up to 2 ½ days on campus prior to at the start of the Program and at the end of the Program.
 During Residency I, students will meet with their peers, lecturers, the SPS administration, and guest speakers; participate in team-building activities, and share their experiences from the program.